chrisnc/sicp/README.md

-This is my attempt at working through _Structure and Interpretation of Computer Programs_ in Haskell and Racket, implementing each example and exercise that appears in the text.
+This is my attempt at working through _Structure and Interpretation of Computer Programs_ in Haskell and Racket, implementing each example and exercise that appears in the book.
 I am using Racket mostly as a Scheme, the language the book is targeted at.

 I plan to skip over the "picture language" example and exercises